 Do you and your board belong to the streets?
 Then this style of skating is right for you.
 Narrow boards, between 7.5” – 8” are particularly suitable for street skating because they can flip easier than wider boards and are generally more agile.
 Low and mid trucks are best suited for this style.
 There are also lightweight trucks and variations with hollow kingpins or axles and mounted with a short bolt pack.
 What you save on weight, you’ll gain in altitude on ollies and flips.

 In street skating, everything comes down to your imagination and how you interpret your environment.
-Anything can be skated.
-A flashy griptape would be very fitting.
-You should also always have skate wax on hand when working curbs and rails.
+Anything can be skated and only your creativity is the limit.
+Tip: Always have skate wax on you when skating curbs and rails.

 Don’t want to deal with the all the different individual components of your skateboard?
 Don’t sweat it!
 We also offer a selection of complete skateboards that’ll be shipped to you ready to skate!

 If your future will be filled with ramps and bowls, scoring points with aerial and lip tricks, we’d recommend skateboards with a width of 8” or more.
 These also come in a variety of different shapes.
-Mid or high trucks are ideal for grinding on lips and offer more stability at the high speeds reached in bowls, mini-ramps and halfpipes.
-Soft wheels provide additional grip.
+Wider decks provide you with more space to stand on, which can be a plus at high speed and while doing airs.
+Additionally, transition skaters usually skate wheels with a large diameter since those can retain high velocity longer.
+Some of them also use slightly softer wheels for more grip.
+Due to the big wheels, you should stick with Mid or High trucks in order to prevent wheelbites.
 Riser pads and rails (plastic rails attached to the deck for increased stability during board and lip slides) are often used for this style of skating.
 Anyone who skates ramps should never skimp on protective gear.

 Do you just want the whole process of selecting your first board to be as simple as possible?
-We have a great selection of complete skateboards that can be delivered to you, ready to skate.
+We have a great selection of complete skateboards that can be delivered to your doorstep, ready to skate.

 Skateboarders wearing protective gear?
 Definitely not uncool!